Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 \subsection{Vehicle collision avoidance system}

-A practical application to a vehicle collision avoidance control case is also studied using CarSim, a high-fidelity vehicle simulation.
-As shown in Fig. \ref{fig_vehicle}, the control objective is to regulate the lateral position of the vehicle to the safe lane (origin) to avoid collision while preventing front tires' saturation to maintain vehicle maneuverability.
-To achieve this, an MPC was designed, followed by imitation learning.
-The compositions of the MPC, nominal prediction model, cost function, and constraints are briefly explained since it is not the main core of this paper.
+A practical application to a vehicle collision avoidance control case is also studied.
+The applied vehicle plant has 11 states and 5 inputs, including input lags in the lower-level controllers, making it a more complex system than the cart-pole control case.
+As shown in Fig. \ref{fig_vehicle}, the control objective is to regulate the lateral position of the vehicle to the safe lane ($y_\mathrm{pos}=0$) to avoid collision while preventing front tires' saturation to maintain vehicle maneuverability.
+To achieve this, an MPC was designed, followed by imitation learning, and applied to the proposed control framework.
+The compositions of the MPC, nominal prediction model, cost function, and constraints are briefly explained, as they are not the main focus of this paper.
 Details can be found in \cite{kim2023imitation}.

 The system dynamics for the vehicle can be given by:

 using a nonlinear full-car model with a brush tire model \cite{pacejka2005tire}. $x_{\mathrm{pos}}$ and $y_{\mathrm{pos}}$ are the global longitudinal and lateral positions of the vehicle; $\psi$ is the yaw angle; $\beta$ is the slip angle; $v_x$ is its longitudinal velocity; $\delta$ is the front steering angle. $F_{x}$ and $F_{y}$ are the longitudinal and lateral forces, respectively, acting on each tire.
 The subscripts $fl$, $fr$, $rl$, and $rr$ represent the front left, front right, rear left, and rear right tires, respectively.
 Also, input lags inherited in the lower controllers can be considered as a first-order linear system as follows: